 The famous Murchison meteorite that fell in Australia in 1969, often described as a mudball, has a particularly powerful pungency, variously compared by meteoriticists as similar to methylated spirits, wet hay and tar.
-You can read here one geologist’s account of meeting Murchison for the first time.

 The reason for the not-so-heavenly scent of meteorites lies in the organic and other carbon compounds they contain, especially true for the carbonaceous chondrite group of meteorites (of which Tagish Lake, Aguas Zarcas and Murchison are all members).
 Although some non-carbonaceous meteorites can pack a punch too.